 Books

-• The Value of Knowledge (De Gruyter, 2020) – Knowledge is an economic asset of great importance and value to the modern organization; however, it is too often not managed carefully as such.
-This book presents practical frameworks and methods for the knowledge professional — and his/her organization — to identify, actualize, and maximize the economic value of knowledge.
+The Value of Knowledge (De Gruyter, 2020) – Knowledge is an economic asset of critical importance and value to the modern organization; however, it is too often not managed carefully as such.
+This primary because, before now, the tools to do so were not readily available.

-• Knowledge Value Chain® Handbook (TKA, 2014) – The Handbook is a self-contained, low-risk way to evaluate the fit of the KVC approach with the challenges you face in your organization.
+Knowledge Value Chain® Handbook (TKA, 2014) – The Handbook is a self-contained, low-risk way to evaluate the fit of the KVC approach with the challenges you face in your organization.

 Recent Comments